Shock Norris Q1 Exit comes amid otherwise Surging Qualifying Form: an Analysis

 2 Models

 I started by fitting a linear regression model as a baseline.
 No other variables, just how much Verstappen’s advantage over Norris changes with each round.
-Of course, this is a simplications.
+Of course, this is a simplification.
 The trend was statistically significant, but the model only explained about 31% of the variance.

 I was curious how different kinds of circuits (front limited vs. rear limited) would affect the perfomance of Verstappen vs. Norris.
 I coded a column into the data to represent this, and fit a new model with an interaction term.
 I think the result of this was very interesting: